 When you first discover the world of organic mattresses, there’s a little bit of sticker shock.
 What could possibly be so different about organic mattresses?
-What are the benefits you get from the cost?
-And the biggest question on everyone’s mind… is an organic mattress worth the cost?
+What are the advantages compared to a traditional mattress?

 Conventional mattresses are cheaper than their organic counterparts, but you get what you pay for.
 Synthetic fibers and foams, as well as conventional cotton fabric, are host to chemical residues including formaldehyde, pesticides, and flame retardants.
 Organic mattresses are made from premium materials like organic cotton, organic wool, and organic latex, which are harvested and processed without harmful chemicals so you can experience a cleaner, healthier, safer sleep.

 The Global Organic Textile Standard (GOTS) is used to denote that a finished textile product (in this case, the mattress) is made from organic materials and can be considered an entirely organic product.
 The Global Organic Latex Standard (GOLS) certifies that the latex used in an organic mattress is ethically harvested from organic latex farms.

-Due to this high flammability, polyurethane foam (which includes memory foam, eco foam, soybean foam, and bio-based foam) is typically treated with flame retardant chemicals, which aren’t required to be disclosed on your mattress label.
+Due to this high flammability, polyurethane foam (which includes memory foam, eco foam, soybean foam, and bio-based foam) is typically treated with flame-retardant chemicals, which aren’t required to be disclosed on your mattress label.

 This is due to our natural and organic materials like organic cotton and organic wool, which smolder when exposed to flame rather than igniting and spreading the fire.
-Read more about Naturepedic’s fire safety and fire protection.
+Read more about Naturepedic’s fire safety and fire protection here.

 Organic mattresses are made with superior materials that eliminate questionable or hazardous chemicals, but there’s a price for that.
 Synthetic materials made with these chemicals are available at cheaper prices, passing the savings from the manufacturer to the consumer.